 Pascal has experience working on a large variety of topics and circumstances; from human interest stories to socioeconomic/sociopolitical orientated and archival based work, but always looks to maintain an emphasis on the human aspect of the story.
-Since he began his career in photography in 2014, Pascal has produced work in Romania, Ukraine, Mozambique, Japan, Turkey, Iraq and his adopted home country, Sweden.
+Since he began his career in photography in 2014, Pascal has produced work in Romania, Ukraine, Mozambique, Japan, Turkey, Iraq and Sweden.

-Pascal is available for commissioned work in Sweden and abroad.
+Pascal is available for commissioned work in the United Kingdom and abroad.

 Entitled to Nothing